ramp-eu/FIREFIT/gcn/docs/getting-started.md

 ## Initialize the stack

-To initialize the stack, use the provided [`docker-compose.yml`](../docker/docker-compose.yml) by issuing the commands:
+To initialize the stack, use the provided [`docker-compose`](../docker/docker-compose.yml) file by issuing the commands:

 ```console
 git clone https://github.com/Introsys/FIREFIT.ROSE-AP.git